Last updated on December 6, 2025

 Step 3: Upload Images or Designs

 Here’s where the fun starts.
 Go ahead and upload your image or design, and then get adjusting!
-You can alter the scale, rotation, color (or lack thereof), and positioning on the sleeve.
+You can adjust the scale, rotation, color (or lack thereof), and positioning on the sleeve.

 Step 4: Add Optional Text

-If you want to put any kind of text on the sleeve, now’s the time to do that!
+If you want to put any kind of text on the sleeve, now’s the time to do that.
+There's even an eye dropper to help you match the exact color in your custom image.

 Step 5: Pick the Frame Type